VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/git.md

 Now we need Git.
 On Mac, `git` is *kinda* installed by default.
 If you go to run it, you'll get prompted to install "Command Line Developer Tools".
 Do that.

-On Linux, you proabably already have git, but if not, it's probably in your distro's repositories as `git`, so just install it as you normally would.
+On Linux, you probably already have git, but if not, it's probably in your distro's repositories as `git`, so just install it as you normally would.

-Now we can set up your user in a `.gitconfig` file, fortunately, you can do this directly from the same command prompt your at.
+Now we can set up your user in a `.gitconfig` file, fortunately, you can do this directly from the same command prompt you're at.
 Just run `git config --global user.email "YourEmail@InQuotesHere"` followed by `git config --global user.name "Your Username In Quotes Here"`.
-For simplicity, you might want to make sure the email and username both match the ones you use on github, though (I think?) the username can be different without issue.
+For simplicity, you might want to make sure the email and username both match the ones you use on GitHub, though (I think?) the username can be different without issue.

 {{< /tab >}}

 {{< /tabs >}}

-That's half the battle, you have sucessfully set up keys for your account, but GitHub has a second layer of authentication that's worth setting up too, which adds a sort of virtual signature to each change you push to GitHub as a confirmation to people that what they see was really written by you.
+That's half the battle, you have successfully set up keys for your account, but GitHub has a second layer of authentication that's worth setting up too, which adds a sort of virtual signature to each change you push to GitHub as a confirmation to people that what they see was really written by you.

 {{< details "But I already had repos on GitHub, how do I make them use these keys?">}}

-There's a good chance that when you made the repo and pulled it down to your computer you used the URL of the repo on github, such as running `git clone https://github.com/VegaDeftwing/OpGuidesHugoSrc`, while this does work, it set's github to use the http protocol for authentication, which isn't what we want, instead we need to use the git protocol.
+There's a good chance that when you made the repo and pulled it down to your computer you used the URL of the repo on GitHub, such as running `git clone https://github.com/VegaDeftwing/OpGuidesHugoSrc`, while this does work, it sets GitHub to use the HTTP protocol for authentication, which isn't what we want, instead we need to use the git protocol.

 <img src="/eng/gitclone.webp" alt="GitHub Code Button" style="zoom:35%;" />